yahoo/squidb/README.md

 ## Getting started

-Add SquiDB to your existing project by following the instructions in [How to Set Up SquiDB in Android Studio](https://github.com/yahoo/squidb/wiki/How-to-set-up-SquiDB-in-Android-Studio).
+Add SquiDB to your existing project by following the instructions in [Adding SquiDB as a dependency](https://github.com/yahoo/squidb/wiki/Adding-SquiDB-as-a-dependency).
 Below is a quick primer on the basics of SquiDB; please refer to [the wiki pages](ttps://github.com/yahoo/squidb/wiki) for more information about all the features of the library.

 ## Model objects
 SquiDB represents rows in your SQLite tables as objects (similar to how an ORM might).
 Instead of directly defining these objects though, SquiDB uses compile time code generation to let you define your models/table schemas as minimally as possible--the actual code you will work with is generated at compile time.
 A DatabaseDao object mediates reading and writing these objects from the database.
 Setting up all these components is quick and easy.
 For example: